sdemoya/sdemoya.github.io/_posts/2020-09-12-serverless.md

 In this tutorial, you will learn how to deploy a serverless website utilizing S3 for static website hosting and Lambda and API Gateway to deliver dynamic content.
 Route53 may also be used to register and connect a domain name.

 In order to follow along you will need:
-	- an AWS account
+* an AWS account
-	- basic understanding HTML
+* basic understanding of HTML
-	- text editor
+* text editor

 ## Step 1: Login to the AWS Management Console.